Customize login methods

 - **Web**: toggle the **Relying Party Origins** to restrict usage to specific subdomains.
 Add one or more subdomains of the Relying Party ID, ensuring to provide the full URL.

-- **iOS**: use `ios:bundle-id:YOUR_APP_BUNDLE_ID`, where `YOUR_APP_BUNDLE_ID` is your iOS app unique identifier.
+- **iOS**: use `ios:bundle-id:YOUR_APP_BUNDLE_ID`, where `YOUR_APP_BUNDLE_ID` is your iOS app's unique identifier.
 This is the origin that will be provided when requesting passkeys registration and authentication.

-- **Android** use `android:apk-key-hash:YOUR_APK_KEY_HASH`, where `YOUR_APK_KEY_HASH` is your base64 encoded sha256 hash of your apk signing certificate.
+- **Android**: use `android:apk-key-hash:YOUR_APK_KEY_HASH`, where `YOUR_APK_KEY_HASH` is the Base64-encoded SHA-256 hash of your APK signing certificate.
 This is the origin that will be provided when requesting passkeys registration and authentication.

 - **Enforce single passkey per ecosystem**: when enabled, each username will have only one active passkey per ecosystem (Apple or Android).
 Registering a new passkey replaces any existing one within the same ecosystem.